zqx1392/hello-world/README.md

 - learn programming, python, and new tech
 - improve japanese... better speaking and listening

-Tried to write good things about Sakumoyu/Subahibi at first, but Trinoline pissed me off so much so here go.
+Tried to write good things about Sakumoyu/Subahibi at first before reading Sakuuta next, but the supposed mood-refreshing read
+Trinoline pissed me off so much, thus my angrily compulsive rant was born.

-it tried to be a serious story, but it did not try to tell the story seriously at all.
+To put it simply, it tried to be a serious story, but it did not try to tell the story seriously at all.

-Like, you could get a plenty of life-and-death-drama/tearjerking/AI-related writing gold materials from the sypnosis alone.
+Why? because judging by the cover, we could get plenty of life-and-death-drama/tearjerking/meaningful AI debate related writing gold materials from the sypnosis alone, and yes Trinoline attempted to explore about these sensitive topics to some extent.
-But hell it's like Minori spent all of their monies on their -big-boobs- beautiful arts and superior production but did not pay the writers enough or something.
-So the scenes and dialogs in general are:
+But hell it's like Minori spent all of their monies on their -big-bang-boobs- beautiful arts and superior production, and decided to not pay the writers enough to write things or something, so the scenes and dialogs in general can be mockingly presented as below.
-Morning : A-kun and B-chan have 2 minutes talk about nothing in particular Skip to night : A-kun talks to C-san and hints about something within 1 minute conversation (later revealed as nothing significant)
+	>A beautiful morning
+		P-kun and B-chan walking to school together while practically talking about nothing for 2 minutes.
+	>Abruptly skipped to night
+		C-san hints to P-kun about something during 1 minute conversation (then throw that hint away into oblivion)
-Skip to next day : "hello, kouhai-kun.
+	>Bluntly skipped to next day
+		"hello, P-kun.
 Oh nothing just want to see your pretty dick.
 See you then!"
+	>Curtly skipped to next evening
-Skip to evening : "Hey A-kun I want to discuss about a serious topic, but we only have 2 minutes so lol fuck it" This style was repeated forever.
-From the beginning till the end.
+		"Hey A-kun I want to discuss about a serious topic, but we only have 2 minutes so lol sux it" This style is repeated forever, from the beginning till the end.
-Even though the story is centered around life-and-death-drama.
-THERE IS NO FLASHBACK, ALMOST-ZERO MEANINGFUL SELF-DIALOG, AND NONEXISTENT PROPER EMOTIONAL BUILD UP AT All
-//They also inserted tearjerking scenes whenever they pleased, and many plot devices were created on the fly.
+It inevitably disrupts the harmonious flow, despite (overly) well done presentation and I couldn't build up any profound emotion at all when everything paced so haphazardly.

+To rub salt into the wound, the protagonist, who was supposed to bring balance to the force and turn the table, instead flipped the table with his 1-dimension nice guy personality and acted more like a true emotionless -transistor- robot than his kawaii moe android sister.
+He could accept anything heroines tried to screw him over without much resistance, meanwhile his perfectly stable emotion can be concisely described as below.
+	Someone forcefully replaces his sweet memories about drowned dead sister with a bloated boobs android?
+I sleep.
+	Somehow have an amnesia and explained that his beloved, but bloated sister was dead for a long time already?
+I sleep.
+	An heroine took advantage of his amnesia and tried to trick him into her boyfriend, not caring much about his feeling?
+I sleep.
+	A grown up antagonist tries to be honest with his highly ambitious, yet respectable ideal?
+REAL SHIT.
+	-Boobs?
+REAL SHIT.-
+Nonetheless, he made all heroines fall in love with him illogically by showering all heroines with his hollow kindness and a handful of cum without much effort.
+WTF.

+Even though I appreciated Trinoline's true ambition to capture the feel from film and trying to be as cinematic as possible, but Minori fundamentally fucked up by pacing the story in FULL TERMINATOR MODE even though the story is centered around delicate dramas.
-Even worse, in every dramatic scene I felt that they did not really want to drag conversation too long or discuss about human/AI emotion too deep, so instead they tried to cut down text as possible and turned into very straightforward storytelling (to put it nicely) or blunt and curted storytelling.
+Furthermore, in every dramatic scene I felt that they did not really wish to drag conversations too long or debate complicated topics too deep, so instead they tried to shorten down dialogs as possible and turned it into very straightforward storytelling (to put it nicely)
-Of course, it backfired miserably becuase the story failed to convey anything impactful to me at all.
+Of course, it backfired miserably and the story failed to convey anything impactful to me at all.
-Hell, if the story clearly indicated itself as moege/nukige the writing and pacing might be toleratable.
+Hell, if this work clearly indicates itself as moege/nukige the writing and pacing might be toleratable for me.
 However, they half-assedly tried to create a serious story, and that seriously triggered me.

-Granted, reading Trinoline directly after finishing great VNs might skewed my baseline expectation a bit But at least I understand why Minori is gone by now.
+Granted, reading Trinoline directly after finishing great VNs might skewed my baseline expectation quite a bit But at least I now understand why Minori has gone, to its graveyard.

 I agree that the writing might play a part in overall bad pacing, but I think the biggest problem is "overabundance of quality"